amsks/amsks/README.md

 - [Social Media](#social-media-speech_balloon)

 ## Introduction
-I am a Master student in the EIT Digital Master's course in Autonomous systems.
-I am interested in exploring how systems infer patterns from empirical data and training them to learn a wide variety of skills from low-volume datasets.
-What excites me the most is the extent to which we can learn about our intelligence through the endeavor of creating one.
-I am currently working towards a specialization in Robotics and Reinforcement Learning.
+I am a doctoral candidate at the Leinbiz Universität Hannover.
+I am interested in exploring how systems infer patterns from empirical data and training them to learn a wide variety of skills from low-volume datasets, and particularly in different ways of transferring knowledge between tasks.
 I am always up for working on interesting projects and ideas!

 ## Skills
 - **Robotics** : ROS, MORSE, FlexBE